Refreryo/refreryo-revolution.github.io/docs/docs/getting-started.md

 ## Basic Setup

-Once the bot is in your server, you can use the following command to view available settings:
+Once the bot is in your server, you can use the following command to view available settings.